bob123456678/TrainControl/Readme.md

 * v1.10.1 [Beta]
     - Improved the display of each locomotive's current station in the autonomy tab
+    - Removed several UI actions from the main thread
     - Fixed bug where the "start autonomous operation" button would remain greyed out after cancelling closing the main window

 * v1.10.0 [8/6/23] (New feature: reversing points for one-click parking & station priority)